Dafterfly/Pi-hole-info/how to use a pihole on a huawei b535 router.md

 You can have two ways to use the pi-hole on a network: either by individually configuring every client device to use the pi-hole as the DNS, or by setting up the router to use the pi-hole for its DNS function.

-This guide will cover the second option because then any device that connects to the router will benefit from adblocking wihtout any additional setup.
+This guide will cover the second option because then any device that connects to the router will benefit from adblocking without any additional setup.

 ### Setting up a static IP address

-1. Go to your router's configration page (usually at 192.168.8.1).
-Note the some internet security suites like Bitdefender might show a warning for this page, but this is the only way to access the router settings.
+1. Go to your router's configuration page (usually at 192.168.8.1).
+Note that some internet security suites like Bitdefender might show a warning for this page, but this is the only way to access the router settings.

 2. Then go to Advanced -> Router -> DHCP -> IP and MAC Address Binding List

-3. Note down the DHCP IP range, because we will need to give the rpi an address outside of this range
+3. Note down the DHCP IP range, because we will need to give the pihole an address outside of this range

 4. Click on the plus sign, you will see this menu: